- NIHR Postdoctoral Research Fellow

 - Better understanding how we can support adolescents around mental health issues in schools.
 This has included work on understanding the role of teachers in supporting students and delivering mental health interventions, teachers' experiences of supporting students with difficulties attending school and the experience of exam stress in adolescents.

-Hewitt O. et al, (2021), Emotional and Behavioural Difficulties
+Cunningham A. et al, (2022), Emotional and Behavioral Difficulties